 Avoid the Heretic

-"Stay away from foolish questions, and genealogies, and arguments, and quarrels of the law, for they are unprofitable and vain.
-After the first and second warning, avoid a man of heresy, knowing that such a person has been perverted, and sins, being self-condemned" (Tit.3:9-11 Para.).
+"Stay away from foolish questions, genealogies, arguments, and quarrels about the law, for they are unprofitable and vain.
+After the first and second warning, avoid a heretical person, knowing that such a person has been perverted, and sins, being self-condemned" (Tit.3:9-11 Para.).
 See also Tit.1:10-11.

-Although Paul does not specifically instruct Titus to put a heretic out of the congregation, it is quite clear that one should not fellowship with this type of person.
-And if a person is excluded from fellowship, he has essentially been separated from the congregation.
+Although Paul does not specifically instruct Titus to put the heretic out of the congregation, it is quite clear that one should not fellowship with this type of person.
+Avoiding an individual is essentially the same as separating them from the congregation.

 The Authority To Separate

 Jesus Christ has given the authority and responsibility to the eldership and the congregations to separate themselves from people who are disobedient to the truth.
-Why and how this is done is clearly stated in the law of God and is easily understood by anyone who is led by the spirit of God.
+Why and how this is done is stated in God's law and is easily understood by anyone who is led by the Father's holy spirit.

-Separation from the congregation does not mean that a person has lost their salvation; God the Father has reserved for himself the authority to remove the holy spirit from a person.
+Separation from the congregation does not mean a person has lost their salvation; God the Father has reserved for himself the authority to remove his holy spirit from a person.
 This is not within the authority of the elect or the eldership.
-However, separation from fellowship, does mean that there are some serious issues that must be reconciled in the individual's life in order for them to obtain salvation.
+However, separation from fellowship does mean there are some serious issues which must be reconciled in the individual's life in order for them to obtain salvation.

 THE CORINTHIAN EXPERIENCE

-The congregation of God at Corinth seems to have been a group of Christians with many problems.
+The congregation at Corinth seems to have been a group of Christians with many problems.
 Both of Paul's letters to them contain strong correction.
-His first letter was almost totally devoted to very strong correction for their sinful behavior.
+His first letter was almost totally devoted to correction for sinful behavior.

 No other congregation was corrected on as many points as the one at Corinth, which should be evidence of the spiritual character and maturity of these people.
-This is not to say that they were not of the elect of God; they absolutely were.
+This is not to say that they were not of the Father's elect; they absolutely were.
 However, they had major problems in understanding how to conduct themselves; they were truly babes in the faith.

 "And I, brethren, could not speak to you as to spiritual, but as to carnal, even as to babes in Christ.
 I have fed you with milk, and not with meat: for hitherto you were not able to hear it, neither yet are you able" (1.Cor.3:1-2 KJV).

 Paul apparently thought he was being gentle with his reprimand and he probably was.
 However, it does make one wonder what he would have said if he had thought they could have taken mature adult spiritual correction.
-First Corinthians shows the majority in the Church at Corinth to be sectarian, carnal, immoral, unloving, poorly versed in the scriptures and undisciplined in worship.
+The first chapter of the Book of Corinthians shows the majority in the Church at Corinth to be sectarian, carnal, immoral, unloving, poorly versed in the scriptures and undisciplined in worship.

-Paul reprimands them for envying, strife, division of opinions, arguing, jealousy, immorality, incest, lawsuits, drunkenness, conceit, lack of Christian love, carnal mindedness, desecration of their bodies (the temple of God), intellectual vanity, misuse of spiritual gifts, and disorderly and shameful conduct in and out of church meetings.
-This is by no means a complete list of the things that Paul tells those at Corinth to correct.
-Paul's overall message to those at Corinth was a call to repentance.
+Paul reprimands them for envy, strife, division of opinions, arguing, jealousy, immorality, incest, lawsuits, drunkenness, conceit, lack of Christian love, carnal mindedness, desecration of their bodies (the Father's temple on earth), intellectual vanity, misuse of spiritual gifts, and disorderly and shameful conduct in and outside of church meetings.
+This is by no means a complete list of the things Paul tells those at Corinth to correct.
+Paul's overall message to them was a call to repentance.

-"Everyone is talking about the fornication that is practiced s among you, not even the heathen do this.
+"Everyone is talking about the fornication that is practiced among you, not even the heathen do this.
 You have a man among you that is fornicating with his father's wife.
 And you are proud of this.
-Why aren't you mourning in shame, and making sure that this person is put out of your midst?" (vs.1-2).
+Why aren't you mourning in shame, and making sure that this person is put out of your midst?"
+(1.Cor.5:1-2 LBP Para.).

 Here is a situation that is obviously sin, which was not being handled properly by those of the Corinthian congregation.

-"For as I am absent in the body, but I am present in the spirit.
-I have already judged the one who did this thing, as if I were present: In the name of our Lord Jesus Christ, when you are gathered together with my spirit, with the power of our Lord Jesus Christ, deliver that man to Satan for the destruction of the flesh, that his spirit may be saved in the day of the Lord Jesus" (vs.3-5).
+"For truly I am absent in the body, but I am present in the spirit.
+I have already judged the one who did this thing, as if I were present: In the name of our Lord Jesus Christ, when you are gathered together, I am with you in my spirit with the power of our Lord Jesus Christ, deliver that man to Satan for the destruction of the flesh, that his spirit may be saved in the day of the Lord Jesus" (1.Cor.5:3-5 Para.).

 "Your boasting is not good.
 Do you not know that a little leaven permeates the whole lump of dough?
 Therefore, purge out the old leaven (sin) so that you may be a new lump, even so as you are unleavened.
-For Christ our Passover was sacrificed for us" (vs.6-7).
+For Christ our Passover was sacrificed for us" (1.Cor.
+5:6-7 Para.).

-In no way should sin be tolerated among the elect of God, because, there is a good chance that others will eventually fall prey to sin, if it is.
-Jesus did not die for the forgiveness of our sins so that we could continue to sin.
-He sacrificed himself so that we could become righteous and remain righteous.
+In no way should sin be tolerated among the Father's elect, because there is a good chance that others will eventually fall prey to sin if it is.
+Jesus did not die for the forgiveness of our sins so we could continue to sin; he sacrificed himself so we could become righteous and remain righteous.